limpyd/redis-limpyd-jobs/README.md

 It's useful in combination of the `start` field to calculate the job duration.

+#### Job attributes

+There is only one attribute on the `Job` model, but it is very important:

+##### `queue_model`

+When adding jobs via the `add_job` method, the model defined in this attribute will be used to get or create a queue.
+It's set by default to `Queue` but if you want to update it to your own model, you must subclass the `Job` model too, and update this attribute.
+Note that if you don't subclass the `Job` model, you can pass the `queue_model` argument to the `add_job` method.

 #### Job properties and methods

 The `Job` model contains only one property, and no methods: